eslint/eslint/docs/rules/spaced-line-comment.md

 # Requires or disallows a whitespace (space or tab) beginning a single-line comment (spaced-line-comment)

+**Deprecation notice**: This rule is deprecated and has been superseded by the [spaced-comment](spaced-comment.md) rule.
+It will be removed in ESLint v1.0.

 Some style guides require or disallow a whitespace immediately after the initial `//` of a line comment.
 Whitespace after the `//` makes it easier to read text in comments.
 On the other hand, commenting out code is easier without having to put a whitespace right after the `//`.